 Baltic Film, Media, Arts and Communication School

 We offer an international education with a variety of curricular options leading to careers or graduate studies in the dynamic world of television, broadcast journalism and film.
 You can master the technical field studying cinematography, light and sound design or venture onto the creative track gaining skills in screenwriting, directing, producing and editing.

 Baltic Film, Media, Arts and Communication School

-Crossmedia in Film and Television combines the areas of media production, storytelling and management, offering both theoretical grounds and exciting practical assignments.
-Studying Crossmedia in Film and Television means learning how to tell a story that unfolds on many directions where for example a story is introduced as a feature film, then expanded as a TV series and explored further as a live performance.
+Crossmedia combines the areas of media production, storytelling and management, offering both theoretical grounds and exciting practical assignments.
+Studying Crossmedia means learning how to tell a story that unfolds on many directions where for example a story is introduced as a feature film, then expanded as a TV series and explored further as a live performance.